Last Updated on: 7th October 2023, 10:58 pm

-This marine salt dissolves rapidly, so you’ll save time mixing and preparing saltwater.
-It also boasts numerous healing qualities for small wounds, such as nips from claws.
+This marine salt dissolves rapidly, saving time in mixing and preparing saltwater.
+It also boasts numerous healing qualities for minor wounds, such as nips from claws.

 Because this salt is sold in smaller quantities, it’s ideal for land hermit crabs.
 Add a pinch to the drinking and bathing water.
 The bag will last a while, and your hermit crabs will benefit.

-Purchasing salt for an aquarium may not be for everybody, so it may seem like a needless expense.
+Purchasing salt for an aquarium may seem like a needless expense.
 After all, the average kitchen cupboard has plenty of salt.